ANTsX/ANTsR/README.txt

 Usage:
 Clone or Pull Ritk from this repository.

-Install the package using the command:
+If you have an ITK build ready to use, install the package using the command:
 $ R CMD INSTALL --configure-vars="ITK_DIR=<path-to-itk-build>" Ritk/

+If you don't have an ITK build, install the package using the command:
+$ R CMD INSTALL Ritk/

 The installed package can be used in R as follows: load the package